grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/07 Modules.md

 k6 provides many built-in modules for core functionalities.
 For example, the `http` client make requests against the system under test.
-For the full list of built-in modules, refer to the [the API documentation](/javascript-api).
+For the full list of built-in modules, refer to the [API documentation](/javascript-api).

 ```javascript
 import http from 'k6/http';